Laurance/python_git_entry_point/README.md

 git push origin experimental/your-name
 ```

+Compose clear and concise commits using present tense verbs, without ending periods.
+Read your commit message as: <i>"If applied, this commit will `<your commit message>`"</i>.

 #### Basic Git Commands
 - `git status`: Check the status of your working directory and staging area.
 - `git add <file>`: Add changes in <file> to the staging area.